softkave/fimidara-server-node/notes/now.md

 - unit tests
 - add clearing out existing permission items when saving new ones
 - add if permission item is only for owner, for children, or both
+- convert session agent to the small agent data saved to db